jurgenwerk/qrsdetector/README.md

 qrsdetector
 ===========

-Electrocardiogram QRS complex detector using the WFDB library.
+Electrocardiogram QRS complex detector using the WFDB library in C.

 A real-time QRS detection method based on moving-averaging incorporating with wavelet denoising.